stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 Here are the next month of events!
 (See [the full calendar](/posts/26win) for the rest of the quarter.)

 {{< EventsTable 1 >}}

+**During the two weeks before Viennese Ball, Stanford has daily free beginner dance classes!
+See here for more information: [Austria Fortnight Schedule](/posts/26win-fortnight)**

 Beginner lessons (bolded) are for everyone---no dance experience necessary!
 Practice what you learned by staying for the dance social, immediately after